BlairDesjardins/CraneProject/readme.md

+This is my final project for my Virtual Reality class at Ryerson.
+It was made entirely by myself using C#, Unity, and the SteamVR package from the Asset Store.

 How to play: Play with a normal VR setup while sitting down.
 Use the triggers to interact with objects.

 Goal: Use the magnet at the end of the crane to place all 4 barrels in the chain-link box.